 Microsoft moved away from the Swagger UI, and if you try Scalar, you’ll likely see why.
 Scalar offers a more modern and user-friendly design, making it easier to configure.
 It provides powerful features such as generating client code for various programming languages, and it allows you to seamlessly add cookies, headers, and query parameters to API requests.

 Scalar is an open-source platform for documenting and interacting with RESTful APIs.
 It offers an intuitive and interactive interface, making API exploration effortless.
 Scalar supports both OpenAPI and Swagger specifications, ensuring seamless integration with existing API ecosystems.
-With close to 10K stars on GitHub, it has gained significant popularity among developers for its user-friendly design and powerful features.
+With over 14K stars on GitHub, it has gained massive popularity among developers for its user-friendly design and powerful features.

 At this point, you are free to remove any references to Swagger.